soniabullah1/ResearchProject2022/README.md

 Based on Table III above, we see that each of the four learnheuristic algorithms outperform the backtest run without a learnheuristic algorithm.
 The portfolios that run by utilising the surrogate-assisted genetic algorithms to find the optimal weights for asset allocation yield higher returns for a lower percentage of risk and also produce greater Sharpe ratios.

+## Recommendations for Future Work:
+The parameters of the learnheuristic algorithms are incredibly sensitive.
+Therefore, in future research, implementing a search algorithm, such as a random search or a grid search, to tune the parameters would be beneficial.
+This, in turn, may also assist with allowing the learnheuristic algorithms to consider portfolios with more than ten assets and still produce optimal results.

+## Installation Guide:
+1. Download the full project and unzip the 'Dataset' folder.
+2. Ensure that the latest versions of the *PyPortfolioOpt*, *Pymoo*, *Pysamoo* and *portfolio-backtest* frameworks are installed on the machine.
+Links to the documentation of these libraries can be found in the research report above.
+3. Run the Jupyter Notebook code from the top.